Explore

 Expert Insights: The Resilience of a Leader

 According to global analysts, Sonia Gandhi's greatest strength lies in her ability to maintain party discipline and manage complex coalitions.
-Unlike many contemporary leaders, she often preferred a behind-the-scenes approach, exercising influence through consultation rather than direct confrontation.
+Unlike many contemporary leaders, she preferred a behind-the-scenes approach, influencing policy through the NAC and party strategy sessions rather than public speeches, allowing Dr. Manmohan Singh to handle governance while she shaped social policy and coalition management.
 Experts suggest that her ability to step back and allow others to take the spotlight, while maintaining ultimate strategic control, is a rare trait in modern politics.

 Her focus on the "Aam Aadmi" (Common Man) helped the Congress party reclaim its identity as a pro-poor organization during the mid-2000s.
 While her active role has diminished in recent years due to age and health considerations, her guidance continues to be sought during major political crises and alliance negotiations.